Inter-Religious Studies Program

 - Encountering the Other (2016) – Read about it here and here

-We are pleased to announce the new book series Inter-Religious Discussion and Public Life (Pickwick Publications), co-edited by Laura Duhan-Kaplan and Harry O. Maier.
+We are pleased to announce the new book series Religious Pluralism and Public Life (Pickwick Publications), co-edited by Laura Duhan-Kaplan and Harry O. Maier.
 The first volume in the series, Encountering the Other: Christian and Multifaith Perspectives, co-edited by Laura Duhan-Kaplan and Harry O. Maier (Pickwick, 2020) is based on VST’s first Inter-religious Studies conference and features several VST authors.

 We are also pleased to announce the publication of Spirit of Reconciliation: A Multi-faith Resource for Indigenous and Canadian Relations, co-edited by Ray Aldred and Laura Duhan-Kaplan (Canadian Race Relations Foundation, 2020).
-Read about the book launch here.
+Available as a FREE EBOOK download here.

 “Otherwise Affiliated” Group

 This student-led spiritual sharing group meets monthly (selected Tuesdays at 12:00 noon) for sharing of ritual and discussion.
 Open to all students, it provides an alternative to denominational worship services.

 Recent participants have represented Buddhist, Jewish, Hindu, Unitarian, Bahai, Mennonite, Methodist, and Unity traditions.